 - Any individual or organization trained in sample collection for medical testing.
 These individuals or organizations need to work under the authority and supervision of a medical doctor or a local/tribal health department.

 - $20 per individual receiving eligible services in Wisconsin paid to the eligible provider.

 - The Department of Health Services will review all applications to ensure they are consistent with state and local testing priorities.

-- The funds will be distributed on a first-come, first-served basis until the deadline or until all funds are exhausted, whichever is sooner.
+- The funds will be distributed on a first-come, first-served basis until the deadline.

 - The Department of Health Services will only respond to those applications that meet the application criteria.

 - Reimbursement and supplies will be available as funding permits.